floppyFK/kittyhack/README.md

 with the Kittyhack page stops after a few seconds.
 I am still working on a solution for this problem.
 In the meantime, you can simply reload the Kittyhack page (e.g., with the refresh gesture) to make it work normally again.

-### After updating Kittyhack from v1.1 to v1.2, I only see "no image found" in the image view.
-What can I do?
+### After updating Kittyhack from v1.1 to v1.2, the detection area for 'Mouse' or 'No Mouse' is not marked in the images in the image view, even though I have activated the *Show detection overlay* function
-Temporarily disable the switch "Show overlay in images" in the image view.
-In version 1.1, no overlays for the detected areas in the images were saved, which leads to this message.
-For new images created with version 1.2, the detected area will be correctly drawn and displayed.
+For old images imported from version v1.1, these areas were not saved.
+This function is only available from version v1.2.
+For all newly captured images, this area will be saved correctly.

 ### I have successfully installed Kittyhack v1.2.
 Shouldn't the night light be activated when it gets too dark?
 Please restart the Kittyflap once after installation (in the 'System' section -> 'Restart Kittyflap'), then it should work.